yandooo/artmoney-code/README.md

 =============

 Project is old ( >10 years ago).
-Written on Delphi.
+Code is in C++

 It's just an example of how Artmoney \ Cheat Engine works (proof of concept).
-Code can search int & float values, strings and even hidden (secured) values in a process virtual memory.
+Code can search int & float values, strings and even hidden (secured) values in a windows process virtual memory.